yiiext/shopping-cart-component/readme_en.txt

 Discount is a class that implements IEDiscount and defines apply() method that describes how exactly discount is applied.

-Discount is calculated by applying addDiscountPrice() position's method (Position::addDiscountPrice) or whole cart method (EShoppingCart::addDiscountPrice).
+Discount is calculated by applying Position::addDiscountPrice/Position::setDiscountPrice position's method or EShoppingCart::addDiscountPrice/EShoppingCart::setDiscountPrice cart-wide method.
 This methods are getting one parameter that holds a value of cart total reduction or individual position reduction.

 Discount class example: